8 Best Chromebook VPNs You Must Check Out in 2026

 IKEv2, WuireGuard, and Stealth protocols

-TunnelBear can be used on ChromeOS using both the Android app and Chrome Extensions.
+TunnelBear can be used as a ChromeOS app using both the Android app and Chrome Extensions.
 The extension will particularly come in handy on school Chromebooks since most of them do not come with Google Play Store support.

 In terms of servers and locations, Tunnelbear lets you access all of them without any premium subscription, while it caps the data to 2GB per month which is extremely low.
 On the positive side, TunnerBear is one of the cheapest VPN subscriptions you can purchase at just above $3 a month.